Technical

 What Makes a Robot “Collaborative”?

-“Collaborative robot” describes a robot designed for use around people, but safe collaboration is achieved by system design, not by the robot alone.
+Motionwell integrates collaborative robots from Universal Robots, JAKA, and other platforms across medical device, electronics, and manufacturing facilities in Singapore.
+From that experience, one point is clear: “collaborative robot” describes a robot designed for use around people, but safe collaboration is achieved by system design, not by the robot alone.

 Topic What it means in practice